A Matched Betting Guide: Making Gambling Work For You

 Whilst bookmakers are keen to get you through the door, they are even keener for you to carry on playing with them and you will find, in the process of signing up with them, that retention offers are thrown at you left right and centre.

-These kind of retention offers usually revolve around big events so you could bet £10 on Liverpool against Manchester City and get a £10 bet to use in-play to quote one kind of example.
+These kinds of retention offers usually revolve around big events so you could bet £10 on Liverpool against Manchester City and get a £10 bet to use in-play to quote one kind of example.

 Here the qualifying bet would be the £10 pre-match stake which you would then lay off on the exchanges as explained above.
 Then, once the match has kicked off, you have a £10 free bet to play with which again you would lay off, or place as you wish, accepting the fact that you will make a small loss if it loses.